-A multipurposed product!
+A multipurpose product!

 Squid Ink can be used as food coloring and flavoring, providing a very dark black color and a slightly salty tasting flavor to foods such as pasta or risotto.
-Some popular squid ink dishes include spaghetti, risotto, and paella.
+Some popular cephalopod ink dishes include spaghetti, risotto, and paella.
 Just adding a teaspoon of the ink goes a long way in color and taste!
 Fun Fact: Squid ink has many non-food applications such as in traditional medicine, writing, art, and cosmetics.

 This squid ink comes from cephalopods caught in Portugal using traps and pots.
 It received a yellow (Good Alternative) ranking from the Monterey Seafood Watch Program.

 As a 100% transparent and sustainable seafood supplier, Royal Hawaiian was one of the first seafood processors in the country to collaborate with the Monterey Bay Seafood Watch program to ensure that we only sell products from fisheries that are responsibly harvested or aquacultured.